bsmoliak/cocorahs/README.md

 the United States, Canada, and the Bahamas.
 [Maps](https://cocorahs.org/Maps/) are available at the CoCoRaHS website.

-## Stations represented in this repository:
+## Station data contained in this repository:

-* MN-HN-181 (Elliot Park Neighborhood, Minneapolis, MN)
+* MN-HN-181 (Minneapolis 0.4 NE; Elliot Park Neighborhood, Minneapolis, MN)